joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/12/17/arts/television/late-night-drones-new-jersey.html

 **Canucks' Kiefer Sherwood powers an impressive bounce-back win: 3 takeaways**\
-`After Vancouver was embarrassed by Boston on Saturday, Sherwood responded with a hat trick on Monday that iced Colorado for the 3-1 win.`\
+`After Vancouver was embarrassed by Boston on Saturday, Sherwood responded with a hat trick Monday that iced Colorado for the 3-1 win.`\
 https://nytimes.com/athletic/6000224/2024/12/17/canucks-kiefer-sherwood-bounce-back-win/

 **Word of the Day: primatology**\